WPTT/WPThemeReview/.github/CONTRIBUTING.md

 If you didn't install PHPCS/WPCS/PHPUnit using Composer, you will need to type the above command in to run the unit tests.
 Make sure you replace the path to PHPUnit and the path to PHPCS when you do.

 ## Unit Testing conventions

-### Public properties

-When writing sniffs, always remember that any `public` sniff property can be overruled via a custom ruleset by the end-user.
-Only make a property `public` if that is the intended behaviour.

-When you introduce new `public` sniff properties, or your sniff extends a class from which you inherit a `public` property, please don't forget to update the [public properties wiki page](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards/wiki/Customizable-sniff-properties) with the relevant details once your PR has been merged into the `develop` branch.

 ### File organization and naming